meltwater/secretary/README.md

 <a href='https://travis-ci.org/mikljohansson/secretary'><img src='https://secure.travis-ci.org/mikljohansson/secretary.png?branch=master'></a>

-[Secretary](https://en.wikipedia.org/wiki/Secretary#Etymology) solves the problem of secrets distribution, service authentication and secrets authorization in highly dynamic container environments.
+[Secretary](https://en.wikipedia.org/wiki/Secretary#Etymology) solves the problem of secrets distribution, service authentication, and secrets authorization in highly dynamic container environments.

-It uses Mesosphere [Marathon](https://mesosphere.github.io/marathon/) as the source of truth of which service can access what secrets, and how to authenticate each service.
+It uses [Marathon](https://mesosphere.github.io/marathon/) as the source of truth to determine which service can access what secrets, and how to authenticate each service.
 Plaintext secrets are never stored on disk or visible outside the container.

 ## System Components